"FSB Kent & Medway are excited about sponsoring the Women in Business Big Show.

 There are a number of ways you can sponsor the Women In Business Big Show.
 The most obvious is with money to support the production, organisation and promotion for the event.

 There's also the practical aspects to be used on the day.
-Examples include Lanyards, 'Goody' Bags, the VIP Breakfast, Sound and Recording Systems, etc.
+Examples include Lanyards, 'Goody' Bags, Sound and Recording Systems, etc.

 Before outlining what you can expect as a sponsor, we thought you might like some background information, the development and potential future for the event and the ecosystem that is building around it.